markdown-all-in-one/docs/docs/contributing/performance-issue.md

 ## Before proceeding

 It can be frustrating to find the editor unresponsive.
-But most of the time, it is not our extension but the [complex interaction between VS Code extensions](https://github.com/microsoft/vscode/wiki/Explain-extension-causes-high-cpu-load) that causes the problem.
+But most of the time, it is not our product but the [complex interaction between VS Code extensions](https://github.com/microsoft/vscode/wiki/Explain-extension-causes-high-cpu-load) that causes the problem.

 Therefore, **please do a quick check** as described below.